 - Once the final design has been agreed upon, the HLC representative will send the design to the printer.

-- The cost of the sign printing will be split evenly between the property owner and the HLC Sign Program fund.
+- The cost of the sign printing and stand will be split evenly between the property owner and the HLC Sign Program fund.

-- Once the sign is mounted, HLC may want to hold an unveiling ceremony (complete with press) to announce the new sign.
+- Once the sign is mounted, HLC may want to hold an unveiling ceremony (with an invitation to the press) to announce the new sign.
 (This is more the case for commercial properties than residential… unless the residential property owner would really like a ceremony or the residential property is a house museum or something along those lines.)

 - A web page will be added to the HLC website including an image of the sign and possibility additional information about the historic place that wasn’t included on the sign.